WorkDisputes Logo

 Legal Issues (7)

-• unfair dismissal
+• Unfair dismissal

-• direct race and sex discrimination
+• direct race discrimination (dismissed)

 GOV.UK SourceView Decision